Infinity (comic book): Avengers – "The Offer"

 Black Dwarf is given another chance to prove himself by Thanos.
 Black Dwarf is sent to keep the Peak from being reclaimed by the Avengers.

 Part 4 – "Thane"

-Captain America still realized they were outnumbered and outgunned, and decided to perform a false surrender.
-Thor falsely surrendered to the Builder who was under control of Hala and killed him, freeing the planet and gaining powerful lost allies.
+Captain America realizes they are still outnumbered and outgunned and decides to perform a false surrender.
+Thor surrenders to the Builder in control of Hala and kills him, freeing the planet and gaining powerful lost allies.
 Thanos eventually survives Black Bolt's attack and continues the fight.
-As Thanos fights against Black Bolt, he detonates a Terrigen Bomb which decimates Attilan and subjects everyone on Earth bearing latent Inhuman genes to go through the process of Terrigenesis, resulting in the emergence of thousands of Inhumans.
-Thane's power is unleashed, where it kills the inhabitants of his town in the process.
-Thanos fights Black Bolt where he demands to be told the location of his son.
-Black Bolt refuses to reveal the location which results in Thanos getting angry and knocking out Black Bolt.
+As Thanos fights against Black Bolt, he detonates a Terrigen Bomb, which decimates Attilan and causes everyone on Earth bearing latent Inhuman genes to undergo Terrigenesis, resulting in the emergence of thousands of Inhumans.
+Thane's power is unleashed, killing everyone else in the hidden city.
+Thanos fights Black Bolt, demanding to be told the location of his son.
+Black Bolt refuses to reveal the location, resulting in Thanos getting angry and knocking out Black Bolt.